illumio-shield/CloudSecure-AWS-Demo-Template/README.md

 1. Log into the AWS CloudFormation Console and find the stack you created for the demo app
 2. Delete the stack
+3. Delete the S3 bucket created by the cloudformation template
+4. Delete the DynamoDB created by the Cloudformation template